 The global scan-mgr command controls the embedded scan manager, which is the AV component that interacts with the scan engine.
-For example, the set or get av scan-mgr CLI command sets the global commands that control parameters, such as max-content-size, max-msgs, pattern-type, pattern-update, and queue-size.
+For example, the set av scan-mgr CLI command sets the global commands that control parameters, such as max-content-size, max-msgs, pattern-type, pattern-update, and queue-size.
+You can view global AV settings by using the get av scan-mgr command.

-In ScreenOS 5.3.0 and later, some of the previous global settings are now configured from within a profile context.
+In ScreenOS 5.3.0 and later, some of the previous global settings are configured from within a profile context.
 For example, global commands such as timeout and max-decompress-layer are no longer global; they are now set within the profile for each protocol.
 Commands such as max-content-size and max-msgs, which configure the embedded scan manager, are global and are now set using the set av scan-mgr command.